There are a lot of dog trainers out there, I mean A LOT!

 Here’s one of our team trainers with our latest video on fixing your dog’s anxiety around other dogs.

 The dog training world has been going through some interesting changes in the past 40 years.
 The face of professional dog trainers has certainly changed.
 I can’t tell you when the last time I went to a dog training appointment in high heels and a tight suit or the last time I yelled “shhhhhhh” while I throat punched an aggressive dog or alpha rolled him (both are never, btw).

 The truth is that neither of the aforementioned examples were actually dog trainers.

 We live in a society that wants a pretty face or a “personality”.

 I would probably make a horrible TV face of dog training, because I am more about getting to the actions and lessening the drama.

 Good dog training should be a mixture of a balance of training.
-To find a dog trainer near you, check out this organization.

 Let’s Break Down the Major Training Techniques